-If you have a WordPress website, you may find your website always automatically upgrade to newer version.
-This has both advantage and disadvantages.
-The advantage is that it can make your website update to date to avoid security issue.
-But the disadvantage is that if you have installed WordPress plugins which is not compatible with the new WordPress version, then it maybe influence your website performance.
+If you have a WordPress website, you may find your website always automatically upgrade to a newer version.
+This has both advantages and disadvantages.
+The advantage is that it can make your website update to date to avoid security issues.
+But the disadvantage is that if you have installed WordPress plugins which is not compatible with the new WordPress version, then it may influence your website performance.
 So the best way is to make your WordPress website popup an alert message to you when there is a new version is ready, and then you can install it manually after you test all your installed plugins.

 1. Enable / Disable WordPress Website Auto Upgrade Steps.

-- Then you can find wp-config.php file in above home directory.
+- Then you can find the wp-config.php file in the above home directory.

-- Right click wp-config.php file and click View/Edit menu item in the popup menu list.
+- Right-click the wp-config.php file and click View/Edit menu item in the popup menu list.

 - Now it will open the file in a local text file editor, add code

 - Close this file and it will popup a dialog that lets you upload it to the server.

 - If you want to confirm the changes, you can download and view the file content again.

 - Now when there is a new WordPress version that can be upgraded, you can see the alert message when you log in to your WordPress admin website dashboard.